apitoolkit/apitoolkit-dotnet/README.md

 > [!NOTE]
 >
 > - Please make sure the APItoolkit middleware is added before `UseEndpoint` and other middleware are initialized.
-> - The `{ENTER_YOUR_API_KEY_HERE}` demo string should be replaced with the [API key](https://apitoolkit.io/docs/dashboard/settings-pages/api-keys) generated from the APItoolkit dashboard.
+> - The `{ENTER_YOUR_API_KEY_HERE}` demo string should be replaced with the [API key](https://apitoolkit.io/docs/dashboard/settings-pages/api-keys?utm_source=github-sdk) generated from the APItoolkit dashboard.

 <br />

 > [!IMPORTANT]
 >
-> To learn more about redacting fields, error reporting, outgoing requests, etc. please read our [.Net Core SDK](https://apitoolkit.io/docs/sdks/dotnet/dotnetcore/) documentation.
+> To learn more configuration options (redacting fields, error reporting, outgoing requests, etc.) please read our comprehensive [.Net Core SDK](https://apitoolkit.io/docs/sdks/dotnet/dotnetcore?utm_source=github-sdk) documentation.

 ## Contributing and Help